checkswinga/devops-glossary/README.md

 **My DevOps philosophy:**

-1) To be **Service Oriented** (difficult as it is).* My goal on any DevOps team would be to create and maintain a platform that provides services to different teams so they can do their job: delivering applications.
+1) To be **Service Oriented** (difficult as it is).* My goal on any DevOps team would be to create and maintain a platform that provides services to different teams so they can do their job: building and delivering applications.

 2) The **Current Big Picture**: understanding the big picture of an application’s delivery framework, including:
     - workflow of its delivery process